Why is your toddler not talking yet? How can you tell if he is a late talker (like his father was), or has development issues?

 Children who grow up in a bilingual or trilingual environment are often late talkers.
 They usually have excellent understanding of all the languages spoken at home, and can follow instructions, even though they are slow to verbalise.

-If your tot isn’t talking by 18 months, this may indicate an underlying development problem and you should take him for an assessment, Dr Epton advises.
+If your toddler is not talking by 18 months, this may indicate an underlying development problem and you should take him for an assessment, Dr Epton advises.

 Often, the doctor will arrange for a hearing test to make sure that your baby can hear well, and that the speech delay is not due to a hearing problem.